EsupPortail/cas-client-test/README.md

 BUG
 ----

-Protocole is P2 in this app is in fact P1 protocole...
+- Protocole is P2 in this app is in fact P1 protocole...
+- User Attributes displayed are normalized, they don't display the case